One Family's 60-Year Preservation Story At The Tabor Opera House

 The objects of the Tabor Opera House can give you most of its story.
 The portrait of a mustachioed Horace Tabor tells of its first owner and the silver mines that built his fortune.
 The outline of a trap door in the stage tells of a Hungarian illusionist named Harry Houdini.
 And the collection of antiques share the story of Evelyn Livingston Furman, who grew up during the Depression and could hardly throw anything away thereafter.

 Then there’s her daughter, Sharon Furman Bland, who can fill in all the blanks.
 Her mother had bought the Italianate opera house in 1955, hoping to save it from near certain demolition.
-In 2016, Bland sold it to the City of Leadville, knowing that her family’s preservation success was secure.
+In 2016, Bland sold it to the City of Leadville, Colorado, knowing that her family’s preservation success was secure.

 Before anything else, the building was a place of childhood adventure for Bland.